LumoSQL/not-forking/README.md

 arrow from NotFork.s to Combined.n rad 50px thick thick thick color red
 ```

-# How to Get Not-Forking
+# Download and Install Not-Forking

 If you are reading this on Github, you are looking at a read-only mirror.
 The official home is the [Fossil repository](https://lumosql.org/src/not-forking),